vsiddesh/cp-cfk-examples/cp-azure-aks-deploy/README.rst

-Deploy Confluent Platform on Azure AKS
+Deploy Confluent Platform + Flink on Azure AKS
 ======================================

 To complete this scenario, you'll follow these steps: